kyberdrb/Arduino_UPS/README.md

 (Vout * (R1 + R2)) / R2 = Vin
 (5 * (20000 + 10000)) / 10000 = Vin
-Vin = 15V  => 15V is the maximum input volate to the voltage divider.
+Vin = 15V  => 15V can be the maximum input volate to the voltage divider from the power brick.

 You don't have to do the math by hand.
 Instead, use [a calculator for voltage divider](http://www.ohmslawcalculator.com/voltage-divider-calculator) to do the job for you.
 You can customize there everything you need.